· 9 min read ·

 CBI Steps Up

 They sent it over with a hand-signed letter from Nathan and the CBI/Prinsu team acknowledging the hassle and a discount code for future products.
-That’s how you handle a product issue — you own it, you fix it, and you make it right.
+That’s how you handle a product issue.
+You own it, you fix it, and you make it right.

 This is the kind of thing that turns a frustrated customer into a long-term partner.
 CBI didn’t pretend the problem didn’t exist.
 They engineered a solution and shipped it to me before I had to ask twice.
 That matters more than any spec sheet.